HAQ-Lab/WRF_on_ARGO/README.md

 Documenting instalation and running WRF on ARGO cluster

 # Before you begin
-Contact the [ARGO support team]{orcadmin@gmu.edu} to set up your account.
+Contact the [ARGO support team](orcadmin@gmu.edu) to set up your account.
 Include Lucas in your email to receive access to the HAQ-LAB storage drive.

 # Review the ARGO Wiki page
 See especially information on accessing the cluster, transfering data, and running/managing jobs.
 [Link](http://wiki.orc.gmu.edu/index.php/Main_Page)